Method 1: Manually remove the points from the data file

 - Click in the worksheet window and edit or delete the point from the worksheet.

-- When you are done removing all the points from the worksheet, click File | Save As to save the changes to a new data file.
+- Click File | Save As from the worksheet window to save the changes to a new data file.

 The steps are: